0xMacro/dive-into-solidity-udemy-course/README.md

-- Declare a setter and a getter function for the `supply` state variable
 - Add a public state variable of type address called `owner`
 - Declare the `constructor` and initialize all the state variables in the constructor.
 The `owner` should be initialized with the address of the account that deploys the contract
 - Modify the `changeTokens()` function in such a way that it changes the state variable called tokens.
-- Add a function so that the contract can receive ETH by sending it directly to the contract address
+- Make it so that the contract can receive ETH by sending it directly to the contract address
-- Add a function that returns the contract's balance
+- Add a function called `getBalance()` that returns the contract's balance
-- Add a function that transfers the entire balance of the contract to another address
+- Add a function called `transferAll()` that takes an argument of type `address` and transfers the entire balance of the contract to it
-- Add a restriction so that only the `owner` can transfer the balance of the contract to another address
+- Add a restriction so that only the `owner` can call `transferAll()`
 - Add a function called `start()` that adds the address of the account that calls it to the dynamic array called `players`
-- Declare a function that concatenates two strings
+- Declare a function called `concatenate` that takes two strings as parameters and returns them concatenated
-  - Note: Since Solidity does not offer a native way to concatenate strings use abi.encodePacked() to do that.
+  - Note: Since Solidity does not offer a native way to concatenate strings use abi.encodePacked() to do that